 The Osprey and Nest.
-Osprey is great fishers and indeed eat little.
+Osprey is a great fisher and indeed eats little.
 They are scientifically called Pandion haliaetus and they are Carnivore diet.
 Their average life span in the wild is 30 years and their body size is about 21 to 23 inches.

 The nest, called an eyrie, is generally built on top of a large tree, usually a conifer, but deciduous trees are also used.
 The bird is believed to be largely minded, and strongly faithful both to nest and mate.

-The nest of osprey is very high.
-The bird happily builds large stick and sod nests on televisions pole, channel markers, and other such locations.
+The nest of Osprey is very high.
+The bird happily builds large sticks and sod nests on televisions poles, channel markers, and other such locations.

 The Osprey and Nest

 Currently, Osprey only faces another obstacle.
 They generally build their nests in tall, isolated trees that are close to shallow water.
-The bird creates their nests on the top of atop power poles, deed trees, on man-made nesting platforms, and sometimes they build them on buoys, chimneys, or other structures.
+The bird creates their nests on the top of power poles, dead trees, on man-made nesting platforms, and sometimes they build them on buoys, chimneys, or other structures.

 The nests are often used for a year, after years they can become up to 10 Feet High as more nesting materials are added each breeding season.
 Ospreys often reuse old nests; they always add new material to them each season.